 The countryside is lush and the rice paddies are an incandescent green.
 Farmers fish in their flooded rice fields and kids play in the water and catch frogs.
 Butterflies flutter about and geckos and frogs are in abundance, making music at night.

-There is water everywhere, moats and pools prettily reflecting the temples, while the water on the sandstone and laterite bricks enhances their colours, making the most intricate details on decorative carvings stand out.
+There is water everywhere, moats and pools prettily reflect the temples, while the water on the sandstone and laterite bricks enhances their colours, making the most intricate details on decorative carvings and bas-reliefs stand out.
 The lime coloured moss and lichen that dapple the temples is also more pronounced.

 The restaurants are empty and the streets are quiet, especially in Siem Reap, which can get uncomfortably busy during high season.
-Best of all, there are no crowds at Angkor Wat during the dampest months while we often found ourselves alone at many other temples.
+Best of all, there are no crowds at Angkor Wat during the dampest months and we often found ourselves alone at other temples.
 Bliss.

-- Research the weather before you book – do some thorough research well ahead of time so you know what you’re getting yourself into to determine which season is right for you.
+Do some thorough research well ahead of time so you know what you’re getting yourself into to determine which season is right for you.
 I’ve found the Travel Indochina site’s weather posts to be the most detailed of any when it comes to describing weather in different regions of Cambodia, as well as Vietnam and Laos.
-Also look at historical weather patterns – I like how they’re presented on www.weather-and-climate.com which is easy to use.
+Also look at historical weather patterns – I like how they’re presented on www.weather-and-climate.com, which is easy to use.

-- Use Weather Underground – for checking 10-day forecasts and how weather will change throughout the day we’ve found this site to be the most accurate weather site, and Terence used many websites throughout the season, continually comparing them on a daily basis so he could plan his photo shoots.
+Check the 10-day forecasts to see how weather will change throughout the day.
+We’ve found this site to be the most accurate weather site, and Terence uses many websites, continually comparing them on a daily basis so he can plan his photo shoots.

-- Be prepared – bring quality walking shoes with good grip so you don’t slip when exploring the temples; leave the white runners at home, as they’ll be brown by the time you leave.
-A quality wet weather jacket will get used but you might find it too steamy; you can buy cheap light ponchos ($1-2) and more durable ones ($10) at markets, along with cheap hats and umbrellas.
+Bring quality walking shoes with good grip so you don’t slip when exploring the temples; leave the white runners at home, as they’ll be brown by the time you leave.
+Flip flops are best for the city streets.
+A quality wet weather jacket will get used but you might find it too steamy; you can buy cheap light ponchos ($1-2) and more durable ones ($10) at the local markets, along with cheap hats and umbrellas.
 Zip-lock bags, sold in supermarkets here, will keep tickets, money, phones, and cameras dry.

-- Be flexible – try to build additional time into your itinerary so you can extend your stay if you find you arrive and there are three days of rain but it’s going to be clear the day you plan to leave.
-Have contingency plans for activities to do indoors in case of rain.
+Try to build additional time into your itinerary so you can extend your stay if you find you arrive and there are three days of rain but it’s going to be clear the day you plan to leave.
+When you’re here, check the weather forecast before you go to bed and when you rise and have contingency plans for activities to do indoors in case of rain.
+(See our ideas above.)

-- Book last minute – there’s no need to book flights and hotels well ahead of time.
-There are plenty of hotels and we were continually booking accommodation at the last minute and finding some fabulous deals.
+There’s no need to book flights and hotels well ahead of time.
+There are plenty of hotels and we recommend booking accommodation at the last minute, which is when you’ll find some fabulous deals.